If you have been working with AWS cloud infrastructure for any length of time, you will probably used or at least heard of Cloudcraft.

 Several graphs highlight resource usage per region, total resource usage and the number of IAM users and roles.

 The best practice findings graph visualizes the number and severity of adverse compliance findings, with the report going on to detail the findings.

 Hava has a fully featured API enabling the integration and animation of network documentation into CI/CD build pipelines like Terraform.

-You can also leverage the API to create bulk data sources in a large enterprise scenario, download diagrams for off-cloud storage, initiate diagram synchronisation ahead of the normal hourly sync schedule.
+You can also leverage the API to create bulk data sources in a large enterprise scenario, download diagrams for off-cloud storage, initiate diagram synchronisation ahead of the normal sync schedule.
 There are lots of use cases for Hava's fully documented API.